 A particularly memorable thing about the round were the other players in the group who were long-time Indonesian friends from our teaching days in Balikpapan, Kaimantan Timor (Eastern Borneo) and who now live in Jakarta.
 Our seven-day reunion with Rachmat and his extended family, coupled by our reentry into the complex social structure of affluent Indonesians, wasn’t that much of a shock.
 It was, after all, in this environment that we spent 5 wonderful years teaching in Balikpapan (1977-1982), and the service-sector employees (drivers, cooks, chambermaids, nannies, gardeners, pool-boys, etc.) perform essential roles in these households.
 In fact, those employed by our hosts are also provided a benefit package similar to those extended to expatriate overseas hires: health, pensions, vacations, travel allowances, and a family setting.
 Our dear friend, Sujilah, who cared for Alicia 25 years ago when we lived with Rachmat, continued to work in his household after we relocated to Oregon.
 She moved from Kalimantan (Borneo) to Java when he was relocated, and treated all children as if they were her own (including Alicia).
 Alas, our visit was a couple years too late, but she was able to leave a mortgage-free house to her beneficiaries that most other household staff could only dream of.

 The round at Matoa was actually my second in 2 days.
 After completing our 28-hour journey (Medford > SF > Hong Kong > Singapore > Jakarta), Rachmat awakened me at 6 a.m. for the hour-and-a-half ride to Bogor, where we played the Klub Golf Bogor Raya.
 The driver then returned to Jakarta to pick up Emma and Sooney and they were awaiting us in the “Klub” restaurant when we finished a glorious round and had showered in the Bali-flavored locker room.
 The Bogor club is one of Indonesian’s best and, like stateside courses, had houses nestled back from the fairways.
 Some of the larger ones are allegedly gifts extended by the course developers to the mayor, chief-of-police, and head prosecutor.
 Wink, wink, nod, nod.
-Unlike the Matoa course, the caddies (all cute young women) didn’t carry your bag but drove the golf cars when we preferred to walk, which was often due to Bogor’s cooler weather.
+Unlike the Matoa course, the caddies (all cute young women) didn’t carry your bag but drove the golf cars while we preferred to walk, which was often due to Bogor’s cooler weather.
 Their other jobs were fetching your club choice, marking your golf balls on the greens, fixing and reseeding divots, and staying awake (they were also fasting).

 Saving best for last, the round at Bogor was a so-so 44-40, with the greens proving challenging due to the cut.
 The course, however, was impeccable, and Sooney theorized that walking a round of golf course is probably the least toxic place to get any outdoor exercise in this terribly polluted city.
 The round at Matoa was much better: avoiding difficult pot-bunkers plus a couple of 20-foot birdies set up the final tap-in birdie on the 18th that paid double skins.
 When the bets were settled, I had a stack of over 300,000 rupees in front of me.
 Remove the final 4 zeros to keep that in per$pective.
 Then, being the medalist (40-40), I got to pay for everyone’s lunch.
 So, in addition to a glorious day on the links, I went home with about 67 cents in my pocket.
 How’s that for a win-win day!